 Sending an email is a great way to connect with clients.
 Composed with personalized greetings and best wishes for birthdays, anniversaries, and other significant events or holidays will give them a more personal feel.
 Your emails are more likely to continue being opened if the recipient does not feel that they are constantly getting a generic sales pitch.
-Include a little humour along with special promotions and always include a call to action.
+Include a little humor along with special promotions and always include a call to action.
 This will also increase the possibility of the client remaining in contact with your business.

 Keeping your email marketing personal might seem difficult as your business’s mailing list grows.
 Automated email marketing systems are constantly advancing, which makes this relatively simple to accomplish.
-According to Capterra there are currently more than 250 email marketing software systems on the market, so you should be able to find one that works for you and your business.
+According to Capterra, there are currently more than 250 email marketing software systems on the market, so you should be able to find one that works for you and your business.

 While it is interactive and can be personal, social media marketing is also very public and requires no connection.
 With email marketing, a client must provide their email information in order to receive direct communication from a business.

 By sharing this information, it shows they have a particular interest and a certain level of trust in your business.
-You have made that all important connection with your client.
+You have made that all-important connection with your client.
 It is the foundation of a successful business/client relationship.

 Make sure that your email marketing campaigns are aimed at your target audience and are something they will find to be valuable.
-Create email messages and newsletters with a variety of interesting information as well as audience specific promotions, products and services.
+Create email messages and newsletters with a variety of interesting information as well as audience-specific promotions, products, and services.
 This will show that your business truly understands its clients’ needs and what they are looking for.